johnae/spook/README.md

 on a project might want different notifiers while still checking in the Spookfile in the repo.
 Using "commands" automatically ties into the the notifier api.
 For your own functions you have to do this yourself if you want/need notifications (see above for example).

+All notifiers under the directory (or any subdirs) defined in the Spookfile will be loaded as long as their "runs" function returns true or if the "runs" function is missing (probably best to define it regardless).
+Loading from all subdirs under ~/.spook/notifiers enables certain uses like cloning/updating different git-repos for different notifiers without clobbering any others.

 This is how a simple notifier might look:

 ```moonscript